Should I Purchase a New Build or an Existing House

 The character aesthetic and lifestyle

-The cons of buying an existing house vs new build
+The cons of buying an existing house

-Less desirable layouts
+Less desirable layouts.

 More expensive insurance

-While we can’t tell you whether a new build or existing home is better for you, we can find you the best mortgage solution and manage the application process for you.
-Get in touch for a no obligation chat about how we can help you.
+Insurance for older homes can be higher, especially if the house was built before 1935.
+While we can’t tell you whether a new build or an existing home is better for you, we can find you the best mortgage solution, manage the application process and structure your mortgage so you can make the most of your money.
+Get in touch for a no-obligation chat today.